UNIVERSITY OF WISCONSIN River Falls

 Policy on Publications

-The design team at UW-River Falls has oversight responsibility for all publications purchased with university funds and published for an off-campus audience.
+University Communications and Marketing has oversight responsibility for all publications purchased with university funds and published for an off-campus audience.
 Individuals may also be required to seek approval from the account administrator, their department head or their dean’s office.

 The following types of publications are subject to review: